 The Pijilí Project consists of five concessions totalling 3,254 hectares, three from the government tender in 2017 and two from the purchase of an artisanal mine.
 Pijilí is located in the province of Azuay, approximately 150 km from the major port city of Guayaquil.
 The Pijilí project is an untested epithermal gold-silver target, although there are opinions that there is a broader, larger scale porphyry target present.
 Between July 2020 and March 2021, a total of twelve drill holes has been completed on the Mercy concession totalling 7,031 metres, all of which hit porphyry-style coppergold-molybdenum mineralization.
 Ten of the twelve drill holes intersected greater than 100 metres of porphyry mineralization ranging between 100 to 424 metres.
 One of the drill holes also intersected a high-grade, near-surface silver-tungsten zone.
 The wide-spaced exploration drilling has traced porphyry-style mineralization approximately 2 km from the artisanal mine site (see June 8, 2020 and October 26, 2020 news releases) northwest to the northern Mercy concession boundary.
 (See April 20, 2021 news release for maps and detailed drilling results).
 In 2022, it became known that a third party is in dispute with the Ministry of Energy and Mines on the title of two of the five concessions.
-Management believes this is without merit and is confident that this will be resolved in due course.
+On November 6, 2023, the Ministry of Energy and Mines issued a resolution accepting the appeal that Llaktawayku S.A. ("Llaktawakyu"), the Corporation's entity that holds the Pijili concessions, made against the 2022 ruling and ordered the restitution of the concessions to Llaktawayku.